biojs/edu/series/101/40_visualization_basic.md

 -----------------------

 Go one directory up (`cd ..`) and create a new project `biojs-vis-snipspector`.
+Now we want to create a visualization component, so please answer `yes` to the generator.

 ~~~
 slush biojs
 ~~~

+This tutorial is aimed to get you used to your development workflow, therefore we will avoid to use third-party visualization libraries and we will only use the standard DOM API and native JavaScript functions to create a basic [visualization][demo].
+In the advanced tutorial you will learn how to represent this data by using fancy D3 Charts.

 2) Installing the parser as dependency
 --------------------------------------